hushkat/hushkat.github.io/content/posts/BrunnerCTF.md

 You have an online cake shop program.
 You start with $15:

-You can â€œsampleâ€ different cake flavours:
+You can sample different cake flavours:

 - Brunner ($10)

 - Chocolate ($7)

-- DrÃ¸mmekage ($5)
+- mekage ($5)

-- Flag Flavour ($100) â€" this is what we want.
+- Flag Flavour ($100) this is what we want.

 The program asks how many of a flavour you want to buy, calculates the total cost, and checks if you can afford it.

 ## Spot the vulnerability

-Hereâ€™s the key code from shop.c:
+Here is the key code from shop.c:
 ```
 int buy(int balance, int price) {
     unsigned int qty;